TRACKING SUSTAINABILITY IN ARCHITECTURE

 After all, while architecture was understood to be a service industry, architects needed commissions to eke out a living, and postmodernists found their audience among elite patrons.

-For the Modernists who were closer to the Depression, the Bauhaus School and Freud’s revolutionary theories on the thinking of self, progress was defined as simple and functional dwellings with iconic flat roofs and mathematical solutions to construction challenges, spaces described by Le Corbusier as “machines for living”.
+“The problem with people consumed with style is they are looking to make a mark in the present.”
+McDonough says.
+“Openness and humility are not characteristics of certain design practitioners looking for their claim to fame.”For the Modernists who were closer to the Depression, the Bauhaus School and Freud’s revolutionary theories on the thinking of self, progress was defined as simple and functional dwellings with iconic flat roofs and mathematical solutions to construction challenges, spaces described by Le Corbusier as “machines for living”.
 Postmodernists were closer to pop art, the Reagan Eighties, and disco fever.
 Their living machines segued into reflections of one’s appreciation for “artistic” ingenuity along with personal status—which inevitably gave way to the three-garage McMansion.

 “These buildings weren’t about anything,” says Nielsen.
 “The first truly glass house was designed by Mies van der Rohe as an exploration of what you could do with new materials we had out there like expansive glass panels and steel.
 But Philip Johnson made the glass house famous years later, stealing the concept.
 It was a non-intellectual intellect.
 The best thing about Johnson was his advocacy for other architects but he did nothing to contribute to the evolution of the true design process and nothing for ecology.
 If anything, he detracted from it.”